Shining Path: Level of support

 By 1990, the Shining Path had about 3,000 armed members at its greatest extent.
 The group had gained control of much of the countryside of the center and south of Peru and had a large presence in the outskirts of Lima.
 The Shining Path began to fight against Peru's other major guerrilla group, the Túpac Amaru Revolutionary Movement (MRTA), as well as campesino self-defense groups organized by the Peruvian armed forces.

 The Shining Path quickly seized control of large areas of Peru.
 The group had significant support among peasant communities, and it had the support of some slum dwellers in the capital and elsewhere.
 The Shining Path's interpretation of Maoism did not have the support of many city dwellers.
 According to opinion polls, only 15 percent of the population considered subversion to be justifiable in June 1988, while only 17 percent considered it justifiable in 1991.
 In June 1991, "the total sample disapproved of the Shining Path by an 83 to 7 percent margin, with 10 percent not answering the question.
 Among the poorest, however, only 58 percent stated disapproval of the Shining Path; 11 percent said they had a favorable opinion of the Shining Path, and some 31 percent would not answer the question."
 A September 1991 poll found that 21 percent of those polled in Lima believed that the Shining Path did not torture and kill innocent people.
 The same poll found that 13 percent believed that society would be more just if the Shining Path won the war and 22 percent believed society would be equally just under the Shining Path as it was under the government.
-Polls have never been completely accurate since Peru has several anti-terrorism laws, including "apology for terrorism", that makes it a punishable offense for anyone who does not condemn the Shining Path.
+Polls have never been completely accurate since Peru has several anti-terrorism laws, including "apologia for terrorism", that makes it a punishable offense for anyone who does not condemn the Shining Path.
 In effect, the laws make it illegal to support the group in any way.

 Many peasants were unhappy with the Shining Path's rule for a variety of reasons, such as its disrespect for indigenous culture and institutions.
 However, they had also made agreements and alliances with some indigenous tribes.
 Some did not like the brutality of its "popular trials" that sometimes included "slitting throats, strangulation, stoning, and burning."
 Peasants were offended by the rebels' injunction against burying the bodies of Shining Path victims.

 The Shining Path followed Mao Zedong's dictum that guerrilla warfare should start in the countryside and gradually choke off the cities.
-The Shining Path banned continuous drunkenness, but they did allow the consumption of alcohol.

 According to multiple sources, the Shining Path received support from Gaddafi's Libya.